Wade Hampton III: Maryland Campaign

 During the Overland Campaign of 1864, Hampton's cavalry fought at the Battle of Todd's Tavern during the Battle of the Wilderness.
 It patrolled the left flank of the Confederate position at the Battle of Spotsylvania Court House, during which time J.E.B.
 Stuart was killed at the Battle of Yellow Tavern.
 Hampton escorted Lee's withdrawal to Richmond, fighting at the Battle of North Anna and the Battle of Haw's Shop before being detached from Lee's army to deal with Maj.
 Gen. Philip Sheridan's cavalry destroying central Virginia's railroad.
 He distinguished himself further with a victory at the Battle of Trevilian Station, the war's largest all-cavalry battle.
-After his return to Richmond, he fought at the Battle of Nance's Shop and was given command of the Cavalry Corps on August 11, 1864.
+After his return to Richmond, he fought at the Battle of Saint Mary's Church and was given command of the Cavalry Corps by Robert E. Lee on August 11, 1864.
 For the rest of the war, Hampton lost no cavalry battles.

+Petersburg
-In September, Hampton conducted what became known as the "Beefsteak Raid", where his troopers captured over 2400 heads of cattle and more than 300 prisoners behind enemy lines.

-In October 1864, near Petersburg, Virginia, Hampton sent his son, T. Preston Hampton, a lieutenant serving as one of his aides, to deliver a message.
+In September 1864, during the Siege of Petersburg, Hampton conducted what became known as the "Beefsteak Raid", where his troopers captured over 2,400 head of cattle and more than 300 prisoners behind enemy lines.
+He successfully led the cavalry through battles at Sappony Church, Ream's Station, and Vaughan Road.
+In October, during the Battle of Boydton Plank Road, Hampton sent his son, T. Preston Hampton, a lieutenant serving as one of his aides, to deliver a message.
 Shortly afterward, Hampton and his other son, Wade IV, rode in the same direction.
 Before traveling 200 yards, they came across Preston lying on the ground; he was fatally wounded and soon died.
 As young Wade dismounted, he was also shot but survived.

+Carolinas Campaign

-While Lee's army was bottled up in the Siege of Petersburg, in January 1865, Hampton returned to South Carolina to recruit soldiers.
-He was promoted to lieutenant general on February 14, 1865, but eventually surrendered to the United States along with General Joseph E. Johnston's Army of Tennessee at Bennett Place in Durham, North Carolina.
+While Lee's army was bottled up in Petersburg, Virginia in January 1865, Hampton returned to South Carolina via train to recruit soldiers and cut off William Tecumseh Sherman's march through the Carolinas.
+He was promoted to Lieutenant General on February 14, 1865, effective the morning of the 17th.
+Later that evening, during the Capture of Columbia, Hampton and his forces would flee the state capital as Sherman's forces entered the city.
+Much of Columbia was burned to the ground, and Hampton's cavalry rode north to engage with U.S. Brig.
+Gen. Judson Kilpatrick's (often called "Kill-Cavalry") cavalry at Monroe's Crossroads and Morrisville.

+Hampton drew up plans for the Battle of Bentonville, but eventually surrendered to the United States along with General Joseph E. Johnston's Army of Tennessee at Bennett Place in Durham, North Carolina.
 Hampton was reluctant to surrender and nearly got into a personal fight with U.S. Brig.
-Gen. Judson Kilpatrick (often called "Kill-Cavalry") at the Bennett Farm.
+Gen. Judson Kilpatrick at the Bennett Farm.